 Most people loved how easy it is to manuever around tight spaces because it weighed only 5 pounds plus it swivels!

 A lot of them mentioned that this was a better alternative than pulling out a regular sized vacuum.

-There were pet owners who loved how it picked up hair off floors, upholstery and carpet but also warned about hair getting stuck on the rollers.
+Pet owners loved how the floor tool picked up pet hair on bare floor and carpet but warned about hair wrapping up on the brush.